mharen/mharen.github.io/_posts/2010/2010-09-23-some-thoughts-on-mosque-near-ground.md

 **Of course not**.
 That’s just as silly as asking if priests are child molesters and if blondes are dumb—each of these has endless counterexamples of non-molesting priests, non-priest molesters, brilliant blondes, and idiotic gingers.

-So if Muslims aren’t terrorists, what’s the problem?   <h4>*Well...some people think that Muslims are terrorists...*</h4>
+So if Muslims aren’t terrorists, what’s the problem?

+#### *Well...some people think that Muslims are terrorists...*

-OK, so we should oppose it because some people are idiots?   <h4>*OK, I mean, I know that all Muslims aren’t terrorists but all terrorists are Muslims!* </h4>
+OK, so we should oppose it because some people are idiots?

+#### *OK, I mean, I know that all Muslims aren’t terrorists but all terrorists are Muslims!*

 But they’re not!
 Timothy McVeigh killed 168 people in the Oklahoma City bombing, the second [deadliest terrorist attack](http://en.wikipedia.org/wiki/Oklahoma_City_bombing) in the US behind 9/11.
 Should we rally against McVeigh’s Catholicism (this is made an even better example because he [wasn’t much of a catholic](http://en.wikipedia.org/wiki/Timothy_McVeigh#Political_and_religious_views) anyway)?